f3d-app/f3d/CONTRIBUTING.md

 This is required in order to merge the pull request.

 When making changes to the `default_versions.json` file, continuous integration will warn about updating the docker timestamp in the same file.
 This is required in order to merge the pull request.
+This also requires running the `cache` part of the CI, which can only be triggered by maintainers.

 The continuous integration is just code, as the rest of F3D is.
 If you want to fix or improve it, you are very welcome to!